 This will be the next in line.
 After knowing your own limits, you got to know your motorcycle’s.
 If you have a bike that is over a decade old and has already been used and abused completely, then taking it out on a long distance bike trip will not be wise.
 If you have a small engine 100 CC motorcycle with a pillion rider, then riding to the hills is not a great plan.

-- You must carry some essential spares like to headlamp bulb, fuse and clutch/accelerator/brake cables.
-While on the road, you may be able to find a mechanic but they may not have the spare needed.
+You must carry some essential spares like headlamp bulb, fuse, and clutch/accelerator/brake cables.
+While on the road, you may be able to find a mechanic but they may not have the spare part needed.

-Plan your itinerary in a way that it does not require you to for long hours every day.
-An ideal ride time will be no more than 6-7 hours which will ensure that you started at a convenient time in the day and arrived at your destination before dark.
+Plan your itinerary in a way that does not require you to ride for long hours every day.
+Ideal ride time will be no more than 6-7 hours which will ensure that you started at a convenient time in the day and arrived at your destination before dark.
 If you feel exhausted on any day or are feeling sleepy, best would be to not continue and stop at the next available hotel.
-Follow traffic rules at all time and do not take any unnecessary risk.
+Follow traffic rules at all times and do not take any unnecessary risks.
 And of course, do not drink and drive.